Stationary coalescing walks on the lattice: Noncoalescence implies trajectories

-In a given configuration $\w$, we say that a point $x \in \Z^d$ has a \emph{past of length} $n$ if there is a $z$ such that $\walk_z(n,\w) = x$.
+In a given configuration $\w$, we say that a point $x \in \Z^d$ has a \emph{past of length} $n$ if there is a $z$ such that $\walk_z(\w,n) = x$.
 Define the random set of points

-The set of points in \biinfinite{} trajectories are $\cap_{n \geq 0} P_n(\w)$. \Thmref{thm:dichot finish} follows directly from the following lemma, which shows that the probability that the origin is in a trajectory of length $n$ is bounded uniformly below by a constant $\rho > 0$.
+A point is in a \biinfinite{} trajectory iff it is in $\cap_{n \geq 0} P_n(\w)$. {When $d=2$,} the following proposition shows that the probability that the origin is in a trajectory of length $n$ is bounded below by a constant $\rho > 0$ that is independent of $n$.
+Therefore $\cap_{n \geq 0} P_n(\w)$ has positive density, and \Thmref{thm:dichot finish} follows.

-\begin{lem} It suffices to show that under assumptions $1$ and $2$ of \Thmref{thm:dichot finish}, there exists a constant $\rho>0$ so that for all $n$ the set of points with a past of length $n$ has density at least $\rho$. \end{lem}

-Since the walk through the origin must intersect the vertical line through the origin at a last time, the ``last-crossing'' points must have positive density.
-Let $\ver_a^k = \{a\} \times [-k,k]$ and write $\ver_a$ for the entire vertical line with $e_1$ coordinate $a$.
-Let $L^+(\w)$ be the set $(a,b) \in \mathbb{Z}^2$ that lie on a walk, say, $\walk(\w)$, so that a connected component of $\walk(\w) \setminus (a,b)$ has all of its $x$-coordinates strictly greater than $a$ and crosses all vertical lines $\ver_c$ where $c > a$.
-Let $L^-(\w)$ be the analogous set where the walk crosses all vertical lines $c < a$.
-By assumption $1$ in \Thmref{thm:dichot finish}, there must be at least one point in either $L^+(\w) \cup L^-(\w)$.
-For convenience, we assume that $L(\w) = L^+(\w)$ must have density for the remainder of the argument.
-The $L^-$ case can be included with a straightforward modification.